mandiant/flare-vm/README.md

 Installation (Install Script)
 =============================

 Create and configure a new Windows 7 SP1 or newer Virtual Machine.
+We recommend at least 40Gb of disk space for Windows 7 and FLARE VM packages.
 To install FLARE VM on an existing Windows VM, download and copy `install.ps1` on your analysis machine.
 On the analysis machine open PowerShell as an Administrator and enable script execution by running the following command:

 ```
 Set-ExecutionPolicy Unrestricted